Campaign of the Month: August 2014

 Prominent Mortal Residents

 - Klaus Maurer, Guildmaster of the Stonemasons: the richest man in the city, and one of the wealthiest in the entire region, Klaus is a conservative force on council.
 If anyone is a fence-sitter in council politics, it is Klaus, and he enjoys bargaining for further influence for its own sake.
 He is thought to be the only real power-broker in the city.
+He is well over 60, but shows no signs of retirement or even a desire to slow down.

 Other Notable Locations